eltrino/diamantedesk-documentation/docs/user-guide/tickets.md

 7. Select the **Reporter** from the drop-down list.
 Reporter is an administrator who can create a ticket for any customer.
 8. To select the **Assignee**, click **Unassigned**.
 A Search Panel opens.
 Start entering the name of the person to be assigned and the system will provide hints with the matching results or click a list image to open a list of all available assignees.
 9. In case there is a file that shall be attached to the ticket (image or document), click **Choose file** in the **File** filed and select the required file from your local machine.
+10. You can also tag your ticket.
+The process of ticket tagging is identical to branch tagging.
+Follow the link to learn more about [tagging](tagging.md) in DiamanteDesk.
 11. Provide the description of a ticket in the **Description** field.
 12. Click **Save** or **Save and Close** at the right top corner of the screen for a corresponding action.